-Would the project: Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?
+Would the project: Significant and Unavoidable Impact Less than Significant with Mitigation Less than Significant Impact No Impact infrastructure, or otherwise impair the attainment of solid waste reduction goals? e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?
 No No No Yes

 There would be no utility relocations required for construction and operation of the project.
 Although most project features would connect to existing electrical connections, controller cabinet and service cabinets would be installed near the signs for the locations that do not have existing cabinets to use.
 Connecting to electrical power connections during construction may result in short-term, temporary interruptions of service.
 Final verification of utilities would be performed during the project's detailed design phase, and Caltrans would coordinate with the affected utility owner to minimize potential interruptions of service.
-Physical impacts related to installation of new infrastructure to connect to electrical connections are addressed in relevant sections throughout this IS/ND in connection with discussions of the impacts of the overall project.
+Physical impacts related to installation of new infrastructure to connect to electrical connections are addressed in relevant sections throughout this Initial Study with Negative Declaration in connection with discussions of the impacts of the overall project.